ITARC 2026

 Rebekka Wohlrab

-”My goal is to make ITARC a meeting place where we can bridge the gap between academia and industry.
-It’s so interesting to see how research results can bear fruit in industry – and to discuss what real-world problems exist that can benefit from a research solution.”
+“My goal is to make ITARC a meeting place where we can bridge the gap between academia and industry.
+It is exciting to see how research results can bear fruit in industry – and to discuss practical problems that can benefit from research-based solutions.”

 Thijmen de Gooijer